NevzatTaha/Churn-Analysis-Supervised-Tree-Project/README.md

 ![download](https://user-images.githubusercontent.com/108625825/224069808-1bdd4682-8a55-46d9-9f7e-71e08102a831.png)

-These are confusion amtrix for two different models.
+These are confusion matrix for two different models.
 Below is the more accurate model for which has 78% accuracy.

 ![download](https://user-images.githubusercontent.com/108625825/224070513-a167de64-fc01-43cc-a581-1865b1535720.png)